-- Offer direct links to products from within the coupon that include tracking code so that you can monitor how often the coupons are being used.
-You will also need to ensure that these links lead to a mobile friendly version of your site to ensure proper conversion.
+- Offer direct links to products from within the coupon that includes tracking code so that you can monitor how often the coupons are being used.
+You will also need to ensure that these links lead to a mobile-friendly version of your site to ensure proper conversion.

 - Include a coupon code unique to the mobile campaign that users can simply input at checkout.